kumuluz/kumuluzee/README.md

 KumuluzEE has been designed to use the standard Java EE technologies and APIs with optional extensions for easier development of cloud-native microservices.
 Therefore, it is particularly suitable for existing enterprise Java EE developers, who would like to leverage their skills, but progressively move from monolithic to microservice design patterns.

-KumuluzEE is Eclipse MicroProfile compliant and provides support for MicroProfile 1.0 and MicroProfile 1.1.
-It implements MicroProfile Config 1.1, MicroProfile Health 1.0, MicroProfile Fault Tolerance 1.0 and MicroProfile Metrics 1.0 APIs.
+KumuluzEE is Eclipse MicroProfile compliant and provides support for MicroProfile 1.0, 1.1 and 1.2.
+It implements MicroProfile Config 1.1, MicroProfile Health 1.0, MicroProfile Fault Tolerance 1.0, MicroProfile Metrics 1.0 and MicroProfile JWT Authentication 1.0 APIs.

+## Getting started

+If you already know how to use Java EE, then you already know how to use KumuluzEE.
+It is simple and straightforward.

+See the [getting started](https://github.com/kumuluz/KumuluzEE/wiki/Getting-started) wiki section to create your first light-weight standalone Java EE app in 5 minutes.

+Read [tutorials](https://ee.kumuluz.com/tutorial/) at our home page.

+Refer to [samples](https://github.com/kumuluz/kumuluzee-samples) for more examples.

 ## Features